bitcraze/crazyflie-lib-python/docs/installation/usb_permissions.md

 ### Linux

-The following steps make it possible to use the USB Radio without being root.
+The following steps make it possible to use the USB Radio and Crazyflie 2 over USB without being root.

 ```
 sudo groupadd plugdev